RussianPrussian/gradle-docker-compose-plugin/README.md

 `composeDownForced` task stops the application and removes the containers.

+`composeDownRemoveVolumes` task stops/removes running containers and removes associated volumes.
+This is useful for doing a clean reset of the volume (possibly a database) without changing the gradle configuration.

 `composePull` task pulls and optionally builds the images required by the application.
 This is useful, for example, with a CI platform that caches docker images to decrease build times.

 `composeBuild` task builds the services of the application.